 In 2020, there was a rise in reported poisoning incidents from edible marijuana.
 These instances involved children under 12 years old, mostly 5 years old or younger.

 A recent study from the Annals of Internal Medicine compared emergency room visitors who consumed cannabis edibles with visits from those smoking marijuana.
-The study found that 8 percent of people who had consumed edibles had irregular heartbeats compared to 3 percent of people who smoked marijuana.
+The study found that 8% of people who consumed edibles had irregular heartbeats compared to 3% of those who smoked marijuana.

 Increased Risk of Driving Accidents